clnvnnt/Alfa/Grass_classification_workflow_p.md

 - The first observation is that the OBIA classification procedure involves a greater number of steps and is generally more complicated compared to the unsupervised classification.
 - Second: the performance evaluation for the methods, through the OC parameter, showed that in the tested conditions, the pixel-based classification exceeded the object-based classification by 10%.
 But different classification conditions for the first method produce variations of OC.
 For example, the OC obtained using 4 initial classes (not 11) and reclassifying two subsequent ones reached only 80%.
 The performance of the OBIA classification Obia efficiency can be influenced by spatial resolution of Landsat images (30 m), which prevents making use of the greater advantages of OBIA (greater precision in the definition of buildings, in this case) (Blaschke 2010).
-As a conclusion, a greater number/wider range of configurations in the classification strategies should be explored, such as using higher spatial resolution data, using spectral indexes that improve the discrimination of classes with lower spectral separability such as rock and urban areas, e. g., incorporating the indexes proposed by Waqar et al. (2012), which in this first approximation were not used, and using a greater number of initial classes in the unsupervised classification.
+As a conclusion, a wider range of configurations in the classification strategies should be explored, such as using higher spatial resolution data, using spectral indexes that improve the discrimination of classes with lower spectral separability such as rock and urban areas, e. g., incorporating the indexes proposed by Waqar et al. (2012), which in this first approximation were not used, and using a greater number of initial classes in the unsupervised classification.

 ### 11. Bibliography